Northwestern University "Wildcat" Marching Band: The Paynter Years (1953–1995)

-John P. Paynter became acting director of bands in 1950–1951 while working on his master's degree and became official director of bands in 1953.
+John Phillip Paynter became acting director of bands in 1950–1951 while working on his master's degree and became official director of bands in 1953.
 During the next forty-three years of his leadership, NUMB developed many of the traditions and culture it still has today.
 Among the accomplishments during his tenure were NUMB's incorporation of women in the 1970s, and the band's innovative use of drill charts to develop marching shows.

 In 1970, James Sudduth became the first person (other than Paynter) to hold the title of marching band director.
 In the years that followed, several others held the position, including Cliff Colnot, William Hochkeppel, Donald Casey and Don Owens.

+In 1981, Casey and Owens invited Pete Friedmann to succeed long-time announcer Jerry Lowe.
+Friedmann played clarinet in NUMB from 1975–78, and was NUMB Spirit Leader during his senior year.
+He continues in this role today and is the longest serving announcer in NUMB history.

 In 1983, the position of the director of the marching band was shifted to the Athletic Department, and Dale Lonis became the first director of athletic bands.
 Under Lonis' leadership, the glide step was added to the halftime show style.
 The "N" formed during the band's pregame routine was slightly altered to match the new "sculpted N" logo which the university had adopted.

 Stephen G. Peterson took over leadership of the band in 1987.
 During his tenure, the band was awarded the 1992 Sudler Trophy.
 In the 1995 NCAA football season, Northwestern's football team won the Big Ten Championship, earning themselves and NUMB a berth in the Rose Bowl for the first time since 1949.
 To mark the occasion, NUMB ordered new uniforms for the Rose Bowl game.
 Peterson and Paynter both accompanied the band to Southern California.
 NUMB played a halftime show consisting of popular opera compositions, including the Overture to William Tell, and Paynter led the band during its performances of the Northwestern Alma Mater.
 Paynter died on February 4, 1996, just more than a month after conducting the band at the Rose Bowl.
 His Northwestern life was bookended by the school's only two Rose Bowl appearances (he was an NU marching band member in 1949).